Gold Is Not An Investment

 It must be an investment then?
 But what is an investment?
 Or better yet, how do we value an investment?

-The value of an investment today is the sum total of all the profits that investment is going to produce out into the distant future, discounted to the present at an appropriate discount rate.
+The value of an investment today is the sum total of all the profits that investment is going to produce out into the future, discounted to the present at an appropriate discount rate.

 And since gold does not produce profits, it is not an investment.
 It cannot be an investment.
 That is regardless of what price it trades at today or will trade at in the future.